 At that time, I had no plans to make freelance writing my full-time job.
-In fact, I didn’t see it or even treat it as a business until one my first clients turned best-online-friend, Cat @ Budget Blonde, took the time to ask me what my goals were “for my business”.
+In fact, I didn’t see it or even treat it as a business until one my clients took the time to ask me what my goals were “for my business”.
 Until she asked me that, I never thought of it as a business.
 I simply saw it as a way to bring in a few extra dollars to put toward my debt.

-After that first conversation with Cat, my viewpoint began to change.
-I realized that I had the potential to make this online business so much more than just a way to bring in a couple hundred dollars each month, especially with Cat’s help.
+After that first conversation with her, my viewpoint began to change.
+I realized that I had the potential to make this online business so much more than just a way to bring in a couple hundred dollars each month, especially with all the help and connections I had made with clients and other freelancers thus far.
 That’s when I started to pursue more writing and VA jobs and research more about how to make my business legitimate.

-I started freelancing last July and after 1 year and 2 weeks, I’ve decided to quit my job and make my online business my full-time job.
+I started freelancing in July 2014 and after 1 year and 2 weeks, I’ve decided to quit my job and make my online business my full-time job.
 My last day at my full-time job is today, July 31, 2015!

 When I first turned in my notice to quit my job on July 1, I was so excited and very nervous.
 I’ve never really quit a job before and I was worried about what the reactions of my co-workers, bosses, friends, and family would be.